catmcgee/catmcgee/README.md

 ### Hey there 👋

-#### I'm a developer relations engineer from Ireland ☘️, based in Portugal/Madrid/Buenos Aires
+#### I'm a developer relations engineer from Ireland ☘️, based in Portugal / Buenos Aires

 I care about building a digital world based on the principles of our irl world.
 Ownership, community, social consequence, privacy, and trust.

 ##### NOW
-- 🟢 Taking a short break to explore new tech.
-[Reach out](https://www.twitter.com/catmcgeecode/) if you're interested in working together
+- Developer Relations Engineer at Solana Foundation, focused on improving developer experience
-- 🟢 Interested in privacy, STARKs, bitcoin, and anything contributing to rust
+- Interested in privacy, ZK, bitcoin, and anything contributing to rust

 - 🗺️ Find me:
-  - 🟢 July 1 - mid September: Buenos Aires for various [Crecimiento](https://x.com/crecimientoar) things
-  - 🟢 mid September - November: Europe, exact cities TBA
-  - 🟢 November - December: Buenos Aires for [devconnect](https://devconnect.org/)
+  - November - December: Buenos Aires for [devconnect](https://devconnect.org/)
-- 🎤 Next talk TBA
+  - December: Abu Dhabi for [Breakpoint](https://solana.com/breakpoint)
 - 🧠 Volunteering at [Centre for Humane Technology](https://www.humanetech.com/)

 ##### PREVIOUSLY